MaKiPL/OpenVIII-monogame/README.md

 4. If you get "Unable to load DLL 'FreeImage'", Download and install:
 [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784)

+5. In Visual Studio 2017, while the solution is open, goto Tools > NuGet Package Manager > Manage NuGet Packages for solution.
+Make sure the required packages are installed and everything is up to date.
+There should be a notice on this screen if a package isn't installed.
+There will be a number in a box next to Updates if there are out of date packages.

-5. Make sure you add Final Fantasy VIII path to array at `WindowsGameLocationProvider.cs:36`.
+6. Make sure you add Final Fantasy VIII path to array at `WindowsGameLocationProvider.cs:36`.
 On Windows the code tries to detect the install path via the registry.
 If it fails, it'll fall back to the array.

-6. That's all.
+7. That's all.
 You can now compile the executable.

 ## Getting started (Linux/Mono) [Tested on Ubuntu]